freundb3/Portfolio/README.md

 Hello!
 My name is Benjamin Freund.
 Welcome to my portfolio!

-I'm an analytics manager at GPARENCY.
+I'm a data analyst at Covetrus.

 I received a MS in data analytics and visualization, a BS in business intelligence and marketing analytics, an AA in Jewish Studies, and minors in marketing and psychology, all from Yeshiva University.